Message from Bo Hadjerioua

 I absolutely loved working with Jim.
 He was always smiling.
 I always told him how much I liked him but I knew when he came on our job with our #1 Engineer, Ken Hull that we were in serious trouble.
 Jim and Ken only showed up on our job when we had something totally messed up just almost beyond repair.
 Jim was an intelligent individual, well respected and knew how to make things work.
 I will miss him.
 My condolences to his family and loved ones.

-A candle was lit by Gerald Choat (USACE)
+A candle was lit by Gerald Choat (USACE) on June 6, 2017 4:18 PM

 Message from John Duncan